Training and employment

 Apprenticeship training can last from one to four years, depending on the level and industry you choose.

-There are three levels you can study at:
+There are four levels you can study at:

-As an apprentice under 19-years-old, or in your first year, you'll be paid at least £3.50-per-hour.
-Some apprenticeships may pay more.
+As an apprentice aged 16+, you’ll be paid at least £5.28 per hour; Some apprenticeships may pay more.

 Types of apprenticeships